Skip to main content

 Egypt

-During their earthly life, Osiris and Isis had no children.
-The legend provides no explanation for this fact.
-Mythological commentators note: «Isis grieved deeply because she failed to bear a son during Osiris's lifetime.
+During their earthly life, Osiris and Isis had no children, and the legend provides no explanation for this fact.
+In this regard, mythological commentators note: «Isis grieved deeply because she failed to bear a son during Osiris's lifetime.
 However, possessing the secrets of magic and sorcery, she was able to conceive a child even from her husband's mummy»(2004РакИВ:101).

 12 Therefore Sarah laughed within herself, saying, After I am waxed old shall I have pleasure, my lord also being old? … 15 Then Sarah denied, saying, I laughed not ; for she was afraid ; but he said.
 Nay ; indeed thou didst laugh.